These days there are many printers offering

 to save per unit cost.
 The differences between

-it's always worth asking for a run on cost
+it's always worth looking at a run on cost

 per thousand when ordering print as you may